This Giant Python Swallowed a Cow on an Indian Farm

-A python eating a cow.
-Now, here’s something you don’t hear about every day.
-We know that pythons are large animals; however, swallowing a cow-type large is something entirely different.
+A python reportedly swallowed a large farm animal — now, here’s something you don’t hear about every day.
+We know that pythons are large animals; however, swallowing something as large as a cow is something entirely different.
 Let’s watch the video first and then dive into what type of python this could be!

 Giant Python in India